 Three relatively simple crystal structures are found for most of the common metals:

 Body-centered Cubic – bcc.
 In a bcc (BCC) arrangement of atoms, the unit cell consists of eight atoms at the corners of a cube and one atom at the body center of the cube.
 In a bcc arrangement, a unit cell contains (8 corner atoms × ⅛) + (1 center atom × 1) = 2 atoms.
-The packing is more efficient (68%) than simple cubic and the structure is a common one for alkali metals and early transition metals.
+The packing is more efficient (68%) than simple cubic, and the structure is common for alkali and early transition metals.
 Metals containing BCC structures include ferrite, chromium, vanadium, molybdenum, and tungsten.
 These metals possess high strength and low ductility.

 - Face-centered Cubic – fcc.
-In a fcc (FCC) arrangement of atoms, the unit cell consists of eight atoms at the corners of a cube and one atom at the center of each of the faces of the cube.
-In a fcc arrangement, a unit cell contains (8 corner atoms × ⅛) + (6 face atoms × ½) = 4 atoms.
+In an fcc (FCC) arrangement of atoms, the unit cell consists of eight atoms at the corners of a cube and one atom at the center of each of the faces of the cube.
+In an fcc arrangement, a unit cell contains (8 corner atoms × ⅛) + (6 face atoms × ½) = 4 atoms.
 This structure, along with its hexagonal relative (hcp), has the most efficient packing (74%).
 Metals containing FCC structures include austenite, aluminum, copper, lead, silver, gold, nickel, platinum, and thorium.
 These metals possess low strength and high ductility.

 Atomic Packing Factor – APF

-In crystallography, atomic packing factor (APF), packing efficiency or packing fraction is the sum of the sphere volumes of all atoms within a unit cell (assuming the atomic hard-sphere model) divided by the unit cell volume.
+In crystallography, atomic packing factor (APF), packing efficiency, or packing fraction is the sum of the sphere volumes of all atoms within a unit cell (assuming the atomic hard-sphere model) divided by the unit cell volume.

-By convention, the APF is determined by assuming that atoms are rigid spheres.
-The radius of the spheres is taken to be the maximum value such that the atoms do not overlap.
+By convention, the APF is determined by assuming that atoms are rigid spheres, and the radius of the spheres is taken to be the maximum value such that the atoms do not overlap.
 In materials science, the atomic packing factor of a unit cell explains many properties of materials.
 For example, metals with a high atomic packing factor will have a higher malleability or ductility, similar to how a road is smoother when the stones are closer together, allowing metal atoms to slide past one another more easily.

-For example, in a fcc arrangement, a unit cell contains (8 corner atoms × ⅛) + (6 face atoms × ½) = 4 atoms.
+For example, in an fcc arrangement, a unit cell contains (8 corner atoms × ⅛) + (6 face atoms × ½) = 4 atoms.
 This structure, along with its hexagonal relative (hcp), has the most efficient packing (74%).

 Grain Structure and Grain Boundaries